Coronavirus – Advice for governing bodies

 This guidance is to support RSL governing body members during the Coronavirus pandemic.
 It covers the things that RSLs have asked us about.
 We will update this guidance as relevant issues are raised with us and to take account of any changes.

-If you are unable to meet or achieve a quorum because of restrictions on public gatherings, governing body members being unwell or self-isolating, or shielding a vulnerable person you should:
+Where you are unable to meet or achieve a quorum because of restrictions on public gatherings, governing body members being unwell or self-isolating, or shielding a vulnerable person, you should:

-- Follow the Scottish Government advice: ‘Coronavirus Covid-19 and Social Landlords’ which states:
+- Follow the Scottish Government guidance: ‘Coronavirus Covid-19 and Social Landlords’ which states:

 - you should consider holding meetings remotely using teleconferencing or videoconferencing;

 - you can temporarily amend your standing orders and delegated authorities to allow you to make essential decisions if your governing body cannot meet or cannot achieve a quorum.
-If you decide to do this you should get appropriate legal advice; and
+If you decide to do this, you should obtain legal advice; and

 - maintain a clear record of the use of delegated powers to allow you to monitor and evaluate the use of these powers and the decisions being made.

-RSL governing body members falling below the minimum number required.
+If the RSL governing body membership falls below the minimum number required

 Your constitution should set out how this must be managed.
 The model rules state that in these types of circumstances, landlords can operate as normal for two months.
 After this, the only powers the governing body has are to appoint new members.
 Governing bodies can appoint co-optees or fill casual vacancies to bring their numbers up.
 We know that this could be challenging at this time.